-For those unaware, pure fluoride is a highly corrosive yellow gas used to kill microbes, but it can also affect our cells.
+For those unaware, pure fluorine is a highly corrosive yellow gas used to kill microbes, but it can also affect our cells.
 It is so corrosive that it can be used to corrode steel, glass, iron and aluminum.

-Don't Japanese use fluoride?
+Japanese don't use fluoride?
 Is fluoride toothpaste good or not?